 The yellow-eyed penguin eschews the close-knit communities and frigid environments of many penguin species, opting for a more spread-out, less sociable life in New Zealand's coastal forests.
 It's also one of the world's rarest penguins, although conservation efforts have recently helped it rebound to more than 400 pairs on mainland New Zealand.

 The Amsterdam albatross is a broad-winged seabird that breeds nowhere but Amsterdam Island in the southern Indian Ocean.
-It relies on just a dozen or two mating pairs, and their ability to raise chicks is hindered lately by grazing cattle, feral cats and longline fishing as well as naturally occuring diseases like avian cholera and E. rhusiopathidae.
+It relies on just a dozen or two mating pairs, and their ability to raise chicks is hindered lately by grazing cattle, feral cats and longline fishing as well as naturally occurring diseases like avian cholera and E. rhusiopathidae.

 Puerto Rican nightjar